 The four major types are Electric, Acoustic, Classical, and Acoustic-Electric.

-If you aren’t sure what type to get, think about the type of bands or music that you like to listen to.
+If you aren’t sure what type to get, think about the kind of bands or music that your child listens to.
 If you or your child likes musicians like Ed Sheeran, Shawn Mendes or Taylor Swift, an acoustic or a classical style may be a great place to start.
-If you prefer rock or heavier music then an electric is probably the way to go.
+If you prefer rock or heavier music, then electric is probably the way to go.
 Most beginners aren’t going to need an acoustic-electric unless they are planning on using it for performing in front of an audience, where you would need the amplification.

-Choosing between an acoustic or an electric is probably the most important aspect of finding the right guitar.
+Choosing between an acoustic or an electric is probably the most critical aspect of finding the right guitar.
 If you want an electric and your parents get you an acoustic or vice versa, it will make learning to play more difficult since you may not be able to stay motivated to play.
-Once you have learned to play one type, you can always easily switch to other, but it is best to start out on what will keep you motivated to learn.
+Once you have learned to play one type, you can always easily switch to others, but it is best to start on what will keep you motivated to learn.

-Finally check the size and feel of any model you are thinking about purchasing.
-Just because teens can generally play most full sized guitars, they may not always be the best option.
-If you are on the smaller side, or have small hands you may find it more comfortable to play a smaller sized style like a Baby Taylor or other 3/4 sizes.
-If you are looking at acoustic designs the dreadnought styles can be pretty big, so you should definitely test out what ever styles you may be considering.
+Finally, check the size and feel of any model you are thinking about purchasing.
+Just because teens can generally play most full-sized guitars, they may not always be the best option.
+If you are on the smaller side or have little hands, you may find it more comfortable to play a smaller sized style like a Baby Taylor or other 3/4 sizes.
+If you are looking at acoustic designs the dreadnought styles can be pretty big, so you should test out whatever styles you may be considering.
 The other thing to keep in mind is the weight; some of the Epiphones are on the heavy side you should watch out for that.

-Once kids get into their teens the choices for electric guitars can be quite overwhelming since you aren’t as limited by size as you are if you are buying for a younger child.
-If you are buying a gift for a beginner, there are some excellent options that won’t break the bank.
-(Sorry my picks are a little Squier heavy, but I do love them as a beginner option, they are great quality for the price.)
+Once kids get into their teens, the choices for electric guitars can be quite overwhelming since you aren’t as limited by size as you are if you are buying for a younger child.
+If you are purchasing a gift for a beginner, there are some excellent options that won’t break the bank.
+(Sorry my picks are a little Squier heavy, but I do love them as a beginner option, they are excellent quality for the price.)

 Squier by Fender Bullet Strat

-This is a great beginner option for a teen.
+The Bullet Strat is a great beginner option for a teen.
 It is a classic Stratocaster shape from Fender’s budget brand Squier.
 The weight, size of the neck and the color options make this a perfect electric that will suit most teen’s needs very well.
-It’s great quality for the price.
+It’s excellent quality for the price.

 This Squier Telecaster is very similar to the Stratocaster (above) but has a Telecaster shape which is a little different from the Strat.
-It comes in a number of beautiful color options and would make a great first guitar that will play well without having to spend the big bucks on the fancier models.
+It comes in some beautiful color options and would make a great first guitar that will play well without having to spend the big bucks on the fancier models.

-This is Epiphones number one selling model.
+The Les Paul Junior is Epiphone’s number one selling model.
 Epiphone is Gibson’s budget guitar company.
-The Les Paul Junior has been produced since 1954, and is intended to be a budget alternative to a real Les Paul.
-This is a wonderful beginner option, although it is a little heavier than other option, try it out at a store if you can before buying.
+The Les Paul Junior has been produced since 1954 and is intended to be a budget alternative to a real Les Paul.
+It is a beautiful beginner model, although it is a little heavier than other options, try it out at a store if you can before buying.

 The Squier Classic Vibe is one of my favorite guitars, period.
 It is a little pricier than most beginner styles, but if you want to invest a little more in your or your teen’s instrument, definitely have a look at the Classic Vibe, the sound, quality and feel of it are outstanding for the price.

-There are a couple of really good options if you are looking for a classical or nylon stringed guitar for your teen.
+There are a couple of outstanding options if you are looking for a classical or nylon stringed guitar for your teen.
 Nylon strings are considered easier to learn on because they don’t hurt your fingers as much as the steel strings of acoustic options.

 Yamaha C40 GigMaker

-Yamaha make really good guitars for beginners and students.
-The C40 is well made, very light to hold and stays in tune well (which is an important feature on a beginner model).
+Yamaha makes perfect guitars for beginners and students.
+The C40 is well made, very light to hold and stays in tune well (which is an essential feature on a beginner model).

-Cordoba is well-known for their great quality classical guitars.
+Cordoba is well-known for its high-quality classical guitars.
 The C3M is one of their most popular models.
 It is full-sized, handcrafted design and has traditional Spanish fan bracing.
 It also has a beautiful inlaid wooden rosette, which helps to make this a beautiful looking instrument along with the rosewood fingerboard, and gold tuning machines with pearl buttons.

-There are lots of beautiful and expensive acoustic guitars around, if you don’t mind spending some money Martin and Taylor have some really nice models.
-If you want a few more budget friendly options the following are good quality for a good price that should be sufficient for most beginning players.
+There are lots of beautiful and expensive acoustic guitars around, if you don’t mind spending some money, Martin and Taylor have some excellent models.
+If you want a few more budget-friendly options, the following are good quality for a reasonable price that should be sufficient for most beginning players.

-If you want a decent quality, incredibly cheap acoustic guitar this is a fantastic option.
-For a beginner guitar it has great sound and some nice detailing on the body.
+If you want a decent quality, incredibly cheap acoustic guitar, this is a fantastic option.
+For a beginner guitar, it has excellent sound and some nice detailing on the body.
 It comes with a limited lifetime warranty.

 Epiphone Hummingbird Pro

-The Hummingbird Pro pops up a lot as great sounding, good quality option that you can get in the $250-$300 range.
-The original Hummingbird model was made famous by Keith Richards, it is often described as having a “woody” tone.
+The Hummingbird Pro pops up a lot as a great sounding, good quality option that you can get in the $250-$300 range.
+The original Hummingbird model was made famous by Keith Richards; it is often described as having a “woody” tone.

-Guitars in the Yamaha FG series are generally considered to be pretty good options as a beginner models.
-The FGX800C Solid Top Cutaway Acoustic-Electric is a nice choice if you are looking for acoustic electric.
+Guitars in the Yamaha FG series are generally considered to be pretty good options as beginner models.
+The FGX800C Solid Top Cutaway Acoustic-Electric is an excellent choice if you are looking for acoustic electric.
 Learn more.